Why is it important for women to learn about coronary artery disease?

 Women have unique risk factors for heart disease.
 These include pregnancy-related problems as well as medicines they may be taking, such as birth control pills or hormone therapy.

 Menopause.
 A woman's chance of getting coronary artery disease is higher after menopause.
 This higher chance is not completely

 high blood pressure, and fat around the abdomen—all

-risk factors for coronary artery disease-also increase around this time.
+things that raise the risk for coronary artery disease—also increase around this time.